The Problem with Plastics...

 Check out the Plastic-Free MKE Volunteer Page for more information, or send your questions to info@PlasticFreeMKE.org.

-Plastic-Free MKE offers resources to help reduce your consumption of single-use plastics, as well as a list of Lake-Friendly certified restaurants and businesses committed to protecting the health of our watersheds and our communities.
+Plastic-Free MKE offers resources to help reduce your consumption of single-use plastics, as well as a list of Lake-Friendly restaurants and businesses committed to protecting the health of our watersheds and our communities.

 Learn more about how to recycle in the City of Milwaukee and download educational signage to post in your business or at your event.